 Seven times Lionel Messi absolutely destroyed Real Madrid in El Clasico

-Lionel Messi has enjoyed a remarkable career at Barcelona and if there’s one game that’s guaranteed to bring the best out of him it’s El Clasico.
+Lionel Messi has enjoyed an incredible career at Barcelona and if there’s one game that’s guaranteed to bring the best out of him it’s El Clasico.

-The 32-year-old made his first appearance against Real Madrid in 2005 and now has 26 goals and 14 assists against them in all competitions.
+The 33-year-old made his first appearance against Real Madrid in 2005 and now has 26 goals and 14 assists against them in all competitions.

 Messi has become Madrid’s arch-rival over the years and we’ve looked back at seven of his best moments in this fixture.